The Descent: Plot

-Sarah awakens to find herself in a den of human and animal carcasses, witnessing Holly's body being mauled and eaten by crawlers.
-Juno discovers cave markings left by previous explorers pointing to a potential exit from the caves.
-She finds and saves Sam and Rebecca from a crawler, and Sam deduces that the creatures are blind and hunt by sound.
-Sarah finds a dying Beth, who reveals both that Juno stabbed her and that Juno's pendant was a gift from Paul, confirming Sarah's suspicions that Juno and Paul had been having an affair.
+Sarah awakens in a den of human and animal carcasses, and sees Holly's body being eaten by Crawlers.
+Juno discovers cave markings left by previous explorers, pointing to a potential exit from the caves.
+She finds and saves Sam and Rebecca from a Crawler, and Sam deduces that the creatures are blind and hunt by sound.
+Sarah finds a dying Beth, who reveals both that Juno stabbed her and that Juno's pendant was a gift from Paul, confirming Sarah's suspicions that Juno and Paul were having an affair.
 Beth begs Sarah to end her suffering, and Sarah reluctantly kills her with a rock.
-Sarah then encounters several crawlers and manages to kill them all, falling into a blood-filled pool in the process.
+Sarah then encounters several Crawlers and manages to kill them all, falling into a blood-filled pool in the process.

-Elsewhere, Juno, Sam, and Rebecca are pursued by a large group of crawlers.
-They reach a chasm, and Sam tries to climb across but is attacked by a crawler on the ceiling.
-It rips out her throat, but she stabs it before bleeding to death.
+Elsewhere, Juno, Sam, and Rebecca are pursued by a large group of Crawlers.
+They reach a chasm, and Sam tries to climb across but is attacked by a Crawler on the ceiling.
+It rips out her throat, but she kills it before bleeding to death.
 Rebecca is dragged away and disemboweled as Juno flees.
 Juno later reunites with Sarah and lies about seeing Beth die.
-After defeating a group of crawlers near an exit, Sarah confronts Juno, revealing the pendant, her knowledge of Beth's fate and the affair with Paul.
-She then stabs Juno in the leg with a pickaxe and leaves her to die as a horde of crawlers approaches.
-Juno removes the pickaxe from her leg to hold back the crawlers and is heard screaming as Sarah escapes.
+After defeating a group of Crawlers near an exit, Sarah confronts Juno, revealing the pendant, and her knowledge of Beth's fate and the affair with Paul.
+She then stabs Juno in the leg with a pickaxe and leaves her to die as a horde of Crawlers approaches.
+Juno removes the pickaxe from her leg to hold back the Crawlers, and is heard screaming as Sarah escapes.

 Sarah falls into a hole and loses consciousness.
-When she wakes, she sees sunlight and clambers up a slope covered in bones to escape the cave.
+When she wakes, she sees sunlight and clambers up a bone-strewn slope to escape the cave.
 She reaches her car and speeds away, eventually pulling over to break down in tears.
-After a truck passes, she vomits out the window.
+After a truck passes, she vomits out of the window.
 When she sits back up, she hallucinates seeing a bloodied Juno beside her, and screams.

-In the UK version, Sarah awakens, still in the cave, and has a vision of Jessica, smiling as the sounds of approaching crawlers grow louder.
+In the UK version, Sarah awakens, still in the cave, and has a vision of Jessica, smiling as the sounds of approaching Crawlers grow louder.

 Production

-When Neil Marshall's film Dog Soldiers (2002) was a moderate success, the director received numerous requests to direct other horror films.
-The director was initially wary of being typecast as a horror film director, although he eventually agreed to make The Descent, emphasizing, "They are very different films."
+After Neil Marshall's film Dog Soldiers (2002) was a moderate success, he received numerous requests to direct other horror films.
+Initially wary of being typecast as a horror film director, he eventually agreed to make The Descent, emphasizing, "They are very different films."